Wednesday, April 17, 2024

 Emma Southon.
 A Rome of One's Own: The Forgotten Women of the Roman Empire.

 But the book only proves the point that Hellenistic, including Roman, women played no role in state politics.
 Few exceptions only underline the message.
 If we exclude semi-legendary women of the Kingly Rome, like Tarpeia and Queen Tanaquil in her book, the only women who actively participated in big political decisions were Severan, i.e. Syrian/Balkan women: Julia Domna, Julia Maesa and Julia Mamaea described by Southon in one of the chapters.
-A Christian princess Galla Placidia, in another chapter, played a great role in Rome's final demise but this was because of her decision to side with Goths against her Empire.
+A Christian princess Galla Placidia, in another chapter, played a great role in Rome's final demise but this was because of her decision to side with the Goths against her Empire.
 If one adds to them a treacherous, murderous last wife of Augustus, Empress Livia, or so she is shown in "I, Claudius", the list will be over.

 So the outrageous remark of one of the 1960s professors that delivering a lecture course on Roman women will be like delivering a course on Roman dogs does not seem so outlandish after all.
-Women, Roman, or otherwise, Etruscan, British, etc. played a great role in the life of the Roman society, which Dr. Southon shows quite clearly -- with the ample use of obscenities and remarks on the English popular culture, which I cannot understand -- but their political influence was negligible.
+Women, Roman, or otherwise, Etruscan, British, etc. played a great role in the life of the Roman society, which Dr. Southon shows quite clearly -- with the ample use of obscenities and allusions on the English popular culture, some of which I cannot understand -- but their political influence was negligible.

 No comments: